Get Range Values

 In addition to the common binding variables, the following binding variables are available for this extension point.

-salesItemsTreeSalesItemsTree Represents the quote.
-Contains functions you can use to query and modify the quote and its line items.
+Represents the quote or the Quote object associated with the agreement under negotiation.
+It contains the functions that you can use to query and modify the quote or agreement and its line item data.

 Expected output